Boca Raton Alimony Lawyer

 What is Mediation?
 How Can It Help Me Get Alimony from My Husband/Wife?

-If you’re seeking alimony in Florida, mediation can be an effective tool as it allows you and your spouse to negotiate in an out-of-court environment.
-You can negotiate financial support/spousal support, child support, child custody, division of assets and other issues related to your divorce.
+If you’re seeking alimony in Florida, mediation can be an effective tool for negotiating outside the courtroom.
+It allows you and your spouse to come to amicable terms regarding financial/spousal support, child support, child custody, division of assets, and other issues related to your divorce.

 When a case is settled through mediation, it tends to be finalized sooner.
-If your divorce must be handled in the family courts, the process can be more time-consuming, lasting many months or even longer.
+If your divorce must be handled in the family courts, the process can be more time-consuming, possibly lasting months or longer.
+A traditional courtroom proceeding can also be much more stressful.

 The mediation process should always be overseen by a Florida Supreme Court Certified Family Law Mediator such as Attorney Tina L. Lewert.